z1996xm/BIGTREETECH/docs/M4P.md

 **TYPE-C**

-<p>After the M4P is powered on, the red LED1 on the lower right side of the motherboard will light up,<br> indicating that the power supply is normal.
-The J8 on the middle of the board is the power selection<br> terminal, it needs to be short circuited only when the type-C USB is used to supply power to the<br> motherboard or the USB is used to supply power externally.
-The signal of type-C is connected to<br> the SoC, Only used when writing OS image for CM4 eMMC version.</p>
+<p>After the M4P is powered on, the red LED1 on the lower right side of the motherboard will light up, indicating that the power supply is normal.
+The J8 on the middle of the board is the power selection terminal, it needs to be short circuited only when the type-C USB is used to supply power to the<br> motherboard or the USB is used to supply power externally.
+The signal of type-C is connected to the SoC, Only used when writing OS image for CM4 eMMC version.</p>

 <img src=img/M4P/M4P_TYPE_C.png width="600" />